Bruins vs. Ducks Player Props Betting Odds

 David Pastrnak Props

-One of Boston's top offensive players this season is David Pastrnak, who has eight points (five goals, three assists) and plays an average of 17:49 per game.
+One of Boston's most productive offensive players this season is Pastrnak, who has eight points (five goals, three assists) and plays an average of 17:55 per game.

 Pastrnak Recent Games